This blog is about how I would utilize digitization if I were the head of a small company.

 Here’s an interesting read from McKinsey & Company on why your business needs digitization, and why it must be done now.

-1902 Software Development has developed and automated more than 1,000 projects over the last 20 years.
-If you have questions about digitization, or if you’re looking for an IT company who can help you digitize a part of your business process, we can help you with your project.
+1902 Software Development has developed and automated more than 1,200 projects over the last 22 years.
+If you have questions about digitization, or if you’re looking for a software development company who can help you digitize a part of your business process, we can help you with your project.
 Fill out this contact form, and I will get back to you immediately.